“That room has been locked up for about fifty years.”

 Promptly the answer came: Rap…rap…rap…

 There is a surprisingly large focus on the two teenagers, Lucinda and Vanya.
-“I don’t think there’s ever real communication between parents and children,” and yet this generation gap has rarely been wider than it was in the late 1960s.
+“I don’t think there’s ever real communication between parents and children,” the young people agree, and yet this generation gap has rarely been wider than it was in the late 1960s.
 Lucinda and Vanya are far from the counterculture, but they are always seeking out little ways to rebel against “Them”—their parents.
 “Everyone dies at thirty,” Vanya proclaims.
 They insist that they won’t be like that with their own children.
 When Lucinda wonders exactly how they will accomplish this, however, he has no answers for her.

 The young people are convinced, rather endearingly, that their reading has prepared them for aspects of adult life they have not yet experienced.
 Determined to play detective, they use a secret passage to spy on the suspects, even falsifying evidence in an effort to steer the investigation.
 Lucinda and Vanya soon discover that real life is messier than it is in books.
 They may learn things they aren’t ready to find out.